petereijgermans11/native-module-federation-vite/README.md

 )
 ~~~

 8. Config Module Federation.
-Define a new federation.config.js:
+Define a new federation.config.js in a folder: module-federation in the Remote Module:
 ~~~
 const { withNativeFederation, shareAll } = require('@softarc/native-federation/build');